jmschrei/pomegranate/README.md

 ## Installation

-I am currently having issues getting pomgranate to be pip installable, stemming from the use of multiple cython files.
-If anyone knows the fix, please submit a working pull request and I will send you a picture of a pomegranate and other assorted fruit of varying deliciousness.

-However, cloning the repo or downloading the zip and manually moving the files into your site-packages folder does work.
+pomegranate is now pip installable!
+Install using `pip install pomegranate`.
+You can also clone the repo or download the zip and manually move the files into your site-packages folder.

 ## Contributing